Marty Robbins: Career

-Robbins became known for his appearances at the Grand Ole Opry in Nashville, Tennessee.
-Music journalist Mary Harron wrote the following about him in The Guardian:
+Robbins became known for his appearances on the Grand Ole Opry in Nashville.
+Music journalist Mary Harron wrote this about him in The Guardian:

-Robbins was a symbol of the Nashville establishment that younger country fans abandoned in the Seventies for the bleached-denim "outlaw school" of Waylon Jennings and Willie Nelson.
-Robbins belonged to the Jim Reeves era and wore his embroidered cowboy suits proudly.
-Best known for the western ballad, El Paso, his career also touched the rock 'n' roll side of country in songs like White Sports Coat And A Pink Carnation, and he kept a touch of the dude about him to the end.
+Robbins was a symbol of the Nashville establishment that younger country fans abandoned in the '70s for the bleached-denim "outlaw school" of Waylon Jennings and Willie Nelson.
+Robbins belonged to the Jim Reeves era, and wore his embroidered cowboy suits proudly.
+Best known for the Western ballad, "El Paso", his career also touched the rock 'n' roll side of country in songs like "White Sport Coat and a Pink Carnation", and he kept a touch of the dude about him to the end.

-In 1980, Robbins appeared on the PBS music program Austin City Limits (season 5).
+In 1980, Robbins appeared on the PBS music program Austin City Limits (season five).
 In addition to his recordings and performances, Robbins was an avid race car driver, competing in 35 career NASCAR Grand National Series races with six top-10 finishes, including the 1973 Firecracker 400.
-In 1967, Robbins played himself in the car racing film Hell on Wheels.
+In 1967, Robbins played himself in the car-racing film Hell on Wheels.
 Robbins was partial to Dodges prepared by NASCAR Hall-of-Famer Cotton Owens, and owned and raced Chargers and then a 1978 Dodge Magnum.
 He was also the driver of the 60th Indianapolis 500 Buick Century pace car in 1976.
 His last race was in a Junior Johnson-built 1982 Buick Regal in the Atlanta Journal 500 on November 7, 1982, a month before his death.